tmstieff/Woke/README.md

 </p>

 ## Binaries
 Releases are currently provided for Linux as AppImages and for Windows as a portable ZIP or executable installer.
-Mac builds will come shortly.
+Currently there are no binaries available for Mac.

 <a href="https://woke.rest/download">Windows and Linux</a>